luisalvesmartins/LAM.BotFramework/Activities.md

 ### LUIS

+Enable LUIS calls.
+Use the wizard button to build the options.
+The intents are defined in the connector text to other activities.
+Identified entities are automatically stored in state variables.
-Enable LUIS calls (to be documented)
+(to be documented further)

 ### QnAMaker